Camille D'Arcy

-Camille D'Arcy (1879 – September 26, 1916) was a stage and silent film actress in the early years of the movie business up to 1916, a relatively large woman she played matron or character roles in silent films.
-During her short movie career all of her film appearances were with the Essanay Company out of Chicago.
+Camille D'Arcy (1879 – September 26, 1916) was an American stage and silent film actress.
+In film she played matronly or character roles; all of her film appearances were with the Essanay Company of Chicago.
 In private life she was married to Dr. Loren Wilder.
 In the fall of 1916 she went swimming in Lake Michigan, caught an infection and died at age 37 in Chicago.